dlt-hub/.github/profile/README.md

 ### Data Pipelines For Complex Data

-How should ingesting and structuring complex data (such as human language data) in an enterprise environment looke like?
+How should ingesting and structuring complex data (such as human language data) in an enterprise environment look like?
 We have shipped pipelines for AWS and GCP with generic schemas and metrics that enterprises can deploy within days.

 Related problems:
 - discovery and ingestion of JSON objects into databases
-- transforming data into a semantic schema for human usage
+- transforming data into a semantic data model for human usage
 - automatically writing a relational data store from a stream of documents

  ---